 Management of the diabetic foot includes:

-- Education, including the importance of routine preventative podiatry care, and appropriate footwear.
-The person should check their feet every day and report any sores or cuts that do not heal, puffiness, swelling, and skin that feels hot to the touch.
+- Education, including the importance of routine preventative podiatry care and use of appropriate footwear.
+The person should check their feet every day and report any sores or cuts that do not heal, any puffiness or swelling and any skin that feels hot to the touch.

 - Control of glucose, blood pressure and cholesterol; smoking cessation and weight control.